-School dances are scheduled throughout the year by the student council to provide an evening of fun and entertainment for Warwick Middle School students.
+Student Council sponsors school dances throughout the year.
 The dances are for our students only and are intended to allow seventh and eighth grade students the opportunity to socialize under appropriate supervision.
 By adhering to the rules listed below, the students will have an enjoyable and safe evening.